ncarandini/Caliper3D/README.md

 Neoteck DTI LCD Compratore Centesimale Digitale https://www.amazon.it/gp/product/B01H035DRO

-## Caliber modding to connect to the serial port
+## Caliper modding to connect to the serial port
-The caliber comes with a serial port (no TTL or RS232 serial port, more on this later) but to take advantage of it, we need to open the caliper and solder four wires to the board:
+The caliper comes with a serial port (no TTL or RS232 serial port, more on this later) but to take advantage of it, we need to open the caliper and solder four wires to the board:
 <p align="center">
   <img src="/ArtWorks/Schema%20saldatura%20calibro.png" width="700" title="Caliper cable soldering">
 </p>